 Ireland VAT Registration

-The Irish Revenue Commissioners will issue a VAT registration number to a company on being satisfied that the company is carrying on a taxable business in the State.
+The Irish Revenue Commissioners will only issue a VAT Registration Number to a company on being satisfied that the company is carrying on a taxable business in the State.

 Turnover threshold for VAT Registration

-- €37,500 – in the case of persons supplying services
+- €37,500 – supplying services

 - €75,000 – supplying goods

-Procedure for VAT Registration
+VAT Registration form